-A greater emphasis on preventative care, along with an aging population in need of physical, occupational, and speech therapy, has led to rapid growth in rehabilitation services.
-To meet demand, therapy services are now provided in a number of post-acute care settings.
-Two of these options, inpatient rehab therapy, and outpatient therapy clinics, are among the most popular.
+A greater emphasis on preventative care, along with an aging population in need of physical, speech and occupational therapy, has led to rapid growth in rehabilitation services.
+To meet demand, physical therapy services are now provided in a number of post-acute care settings.
+Two of these options, inpatient rehab therapy, and outpatient physical therapy clinics, are among the most popular.

 So, what’s the difference between these similar, yet distinct offerings?